umf-iti-100/coin-change-in-python/README.md

 - Increase the valid range to `[0-500]`
 - Add support to [python-string-utils](https://pypi.org/project/python-string-utils/) to validate the user's input

+## Acknowledgment

+I would like to thank Marwa and Justin for this idea

 ## Questions or Suggestions

 Feel free to access the <a href="../../discussions">discussions tab</a> as you need